III. Policies: Architecture, Environmental Design, and Planning

 B. Research emphasis:

 Research interests cover a wide variety of topics related to the study of Architecture, Environmental Design, Urban Design, Urban Planning, Landscape Architecture, Architectural and Planning Theory and all related fields.
+There is particular emphasis on interdisciplinary thinking, diverse communities, ecological sustainability, and the built environment's interaction with the natural environment.

 C. Level of Degrees granted: